-- Purchase the complete Expat Arrivals USA Guide (PDF)
+- Download our Moving to the USA Guide (PDF)

-Ultimately, the choices are endless, and whether new arrivals are looking to rent an apartment or are eager to purchase a piece of prime real estate, they're likely to find a home well suited to their individual needs and budget.
+Whether new arrivals are looking to rent an apartment or are eager to purchase a piece of prime real estate, they're likely to find a home well suited to their individual needs and budget.

 Types of accommodation in the USA